-□ An employee is free to pursue outside employment provided the activities and conduct away from his/her job with the Town do not compete, conflict with, compromise the Town's interests, or adversely affect job performance or one's ability to fulfill his/her responsibilities to the Town.
-Any outside employment other than that which would be associated with the Town is clearly subordinate to the position held and employment with the Town.

-- □ Should the Department Head or Town Manager, for any of the reasons cited in the first paragraph, determine that an employee should not continue outside employment, the Town Manager may require that such employment be discontinued. - □ Should an outside engagement involve being paid by honorarium, the Town will handle the situation on a case-by-case basis, taking into account that this type of engagement frequently involves time outside of the standard work schedule. - Outside employment will not be considered grounds for an employee to justify unsatisfactory performance, absenteeism, tardiness, early departure from his/her Town job, refusal to travel, refusal to work overtime, or a different work schedule.
+- □ An full-time employee is free to pursue outside employment provided the activities and conduct away from his/her their job with the Town do not compete, conflict with, compromise the Town's interests, or adversely affect job performance, or one's ability to fulfill his/her their responsibilities to the Town.
+Any outside employment other than that which would be associated with the Town is clearly subordinate to the position held and employment with the Town. - □ Should the Department Head or Town Manager, for any of the reasons cited in the first paragraphabove, determine that an employee should not continue outside employment has an adverse effect on the employee's performance, the Town Manager may require that such employment be discontinued. - □ Should an outside engagement involve being paid by honorarium, the Town will handle the situation on a case-by-case basis, taking into account that this type of engagement frequently involves time outside of the standard work schedule. - ☐ Outside employment will not be considered grounds for an employee to justify unsatisfactory performance, absenteeism, tardiness, early departure from his/her their Town job, refusal to travel, refusal to work overtime, or a different work schedule.